 - failing to list a previous employer on a résumé

-- failing to admit being terminated for cheating on timecards
+- failing to admit to being terminated for cheating on timecards

-- failing to reveal a prior conviction for a felony
+- failing to reveal a prior felony conviction

 - lying about education and experience on a job application, and